SuperDARN/pydarn/.github/ISSUE_TEMPLATE/bug_template.md

 ### Data Location

-*Please indicate where to get the data you found the bug with.*
+*Please indicate where (and how) to get the data file that was used to obtain the bug.*

 ## Potential Bug Location